8LWXpg/PowerToysRun-FirefoxBookmark/README.md

 ### Path to "Profiles" folder

 The path after `%APPDATA%` and before `Profiles`, check about:profiles in browser.
+Take Firefox as example:

 ![settings](./assets/settings.png)